govuk-one-login/mobile-ios-common/Sources/GDSCommon/README.md

 Contains utility classes and functions that includes helper functions for date formatting, string manipulation, network requests etc.

 ### GDSLocalisedString
 `GDSLocalisedString` is a custom type to help managing localisation.
-It has three stored properties and two computed properties:
+It has four stored properties and three computed properties:
 - public let stringKey: `String`
 - public let variableKeys: `[String]`
 - let bundle: Bundle
 - computed property: public var value: `String`
 - computed property: public var description: `String` (equal to value)
+- computed property: public var attributedValue: `NSAttributedString`
+- private let attributes: `Attributes` (type alias)

 Conforms to:

 - `ExpressibleByStringLiteral`
 - `CustomStringConvertible`

+The stored property `attributes` is of type `Attributes` which is a `typealias` defined as `[(String, [NSAttributedString.Key: Any])]`.

+The computed property `attributedValue` returns nil if the `GDSLocalisedString` has not been initialised with attributes.
+Otherwise, if attributes have been defined in the initialiser it will return an `NSAttributedString`.

 The computed property `value` takes the `stringKey`, `variableKeys`, `bundle` and then uses `NSLocalizedString` to fetch the correct String for the language currently set in the app.